 TGba Editor: Change the paragraph below of this subclause as follows (#CID 3411):

 WUR frame protection is enabled when dot11RSNAWURFrameProtectionActivated is true, and is disabled otherwise.
-When WUR frame protection is enabled at a WUR AP, the WUR AP shall advertise such capability by setting to 1 the Protected WUR Frame Support subfield of the WUR Capabilities element in its Beacon and Probe Response frames.
-When WUR frame protection is enabled at a WUR non-AP STA, the WUR non-AP STA shall indicate such capability by setting to 1 the Protected WUR Frame Support subfield of the WUR Capabilities element in its (Re)Association Request frames.
+When WUR frame protection is enabled at a WUR AP, the WUR AP shall advertise such capability by setting to 1 the Protected WUR Frame Support subfield of the RSNXE in its Beacon and Probe Response frames.
+When WUR frame protection is enabled at a WUR non-AP STA, the WUR non-AP STA shall indicate such capability by setting to 1 the Protected WUR Frame Support subfield of the RSNXE in its (Re)Association Request frames.(#3411)

 TGba Editor: Change the paragraph below of this subclause as follows (#CID 3412):

-WUR frame protection is negotiated between the WUR AP and the WUR non-AP STA when management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective WUR Capabilities elements in the (re)association procedure.
+WUR frame protection shall be considered as successfully negotiated between the WUR AP and the WUR non-AP STA if management frame protection is negotiated, both parties set the Protected WUR Frame Support subfield to 1 in their respective RSNXEs in the (re)association procedure, and it is successfully verified that the WUR Frame Protection Support subfield is equal to 1 in the Extended RSN Capabilities field in the RSNXE received during the 4-way handshake, FT 4-way handshake, FT fast BSS transition protocol, or (re)association procedure of FILS authentication.
+Otherwise, WUR frame protection shall not be considered as successfully negotiated.(#3412)

 If WUR frame protection is negotiated between a WUR AP and a WUR non-AP STA, the WUR AP may transmit a protected individually addressed WUR Wake-up frame or a protected broadcast or group addressed WUR Wake-up frames to the WUR non-AP STA; otherwise the AP shall not transmit a protected WUR Wake-up frame to the WUR non-AP STA.
 If a WUR non-AP STA negotiated WUR frame protection for an association, it shall discard any unprotected WUR Wake-up frames received from the WUR AP associated.
 If the non-AP STA did not negotiate WUR frame protection for an association, it shall discard any protected WUR Wake-up frames received from the WUR AP.